-Organizations or individuals may not solicit, advertise, sell, slide under doors, place on vehicles, or distribute material of any nature on University-owned property without approval from the Office of Campus Life.¬† In student housing, approval should be obtained from the Housing Office or the Hall Director.
+Organizations or individuals may not solicit, advertise, sell, slide under doors, place on vehicles, or distribute material of any nature on University-owned property without approval from the Student Experience Center.
+For distributing materials in Campus Living Buildings, approval should be obtained from the Campus Living Office.

-This includes annoying, abusive, or obscene communication designed to irritate, anger, frighten, or threaten someone.
+This includes abusive or obscene communication designed to irritate, anger, frighten, or threaten someone.
 Individuals found responsible for or associated with the harassment of a resident of staff member are subject to disciplinary action.

 Threats to Community

-In case of a tornado alert, staff members will direct residents to designate safety areas.¬† Further instructions will be issued as needed.
+In case of a tornado warning, staff members will direct residents to designated safety areas.
+Further instructions will be issued as needed.

-Storm Safe Rooms are located in the basements of North, South, and West Halls.¬† East Hall residents should go to the appropriate apartment building as specified by their RA.
+Storm Safe Rooms are located in the basements of North and South Halls.
+West Hall residents should go to the 1st floor interior hallways of each tower.
+East Hall residents should go to first floor interior hallways.

-Trash Rooms and recycle containers are located on every floor.
+Trash Rooms are located on every floor.
 All trash must be disposed of in these rooms in closed containers (i.e. plastic trash bags).
-Trash should not be placed on the floor.¬† Containers are located in East Hall trash rooms, and trash chutes are located in North, South, and West Halls.¬† White paper, plastic bottles, and aluminum cans should be placed in the designated recycle containers.¬† The staff has the authority to close the trash rooms and direct residents to carry trash outside directly to the dumpster if sanitation and health standards in common areas or student rooms are violated by residents and/or their guests.
+Trash should not be placed on the floor.
+In East Hall, trash must be taken to the dumpster located in the East Hall Loop.
+Trash chutes are located in North, South and West Halls.
+The staff has the authority to close the trash rooms and direct residents to carry trash outside directly to the dumpster if sanitation and health standards in common areas or student rooms are violated by residents and/or their guests.

-Water fights, water balloons, and water weapons of any kind in or around the residence halls is prohibited, except as planned and supervised by the Housing Activities Council or Housing Staff.
+Water fights, water balloons, water weapons and foam-based weaponry of any kind in or around the residence halls is prohibited, except as planned and supervised by Campus Living Staff.

-In general, attempting to force the window open may cause damage or damage the window frame.¬† Window damage may result in restitution and punitive action.¬† Also, nothing is to be thrown, dropped, tossed, or similarly ejected from residence hall windows.¬† Residents of a room from which objects were thrown will be held responsible.¬† Windows may not be used to enter or exit a building.
-Window displays deemed inappropriate by Housing Staff must be removed
+Attempting to force the window open may cause damage, which may result in fines.
+Nothing is to be thrown, dropped or tossed from residence hall windows.
+Windows may not be used to enter or exit a building.
+Window displays deemed inappropriate by Campus Living Staff will be removed.